OBainbridge/first-repo/README.md

 # first-repo
-Hello IT-15000 Class!My first GitHub repository!
+Hello IT-15000 Class!
+This is my first GitHub repository!